-- c.
-Human Anatomy and Physiology, 8 credits: Human Anatomy and Physiology I and II or individual courses of Human Anatomy and Human Physiology with a lab in each.
-These courses cannot also fulfill the Upper-level Life Science requirement. - d.
-Abnormal Psychology, 3 credits: An abnormal psychology or a psychopathology course fulfills this requirement. - e.
-Developmental Psychology, 3 credits: Any lifespan development course that includes learning, motor, language, cognitive, emotional, and social development fulfills this requirement.
-Course content must cover the lifespan. - f.
-Social Science, 3 credits: Suggested courses include, but are not limited to, additional Psychology courses, Sociology, Anthropology, Economics, Political Science, Public Health, Epidemiology, Gerontology, and Urban Studies. - g.
-Statistics, 3 credits: Suggested courses include, but are not limited to, behavioral, educational, psychological, or mathematical statistics.
-In some instances, a Research Methods course may fulfill this requirement, at the discretion of the admissions committee.
-Business statistics does not fulfill this requirement. - 4.
-In addition to the prerequisite requirements, all candidates must achieve competitive scores on the Graduate Record Examination (GRE) taken within the past five years.
-If the candidate is a non-native speaker of English, a Test of English as a Foreign Language (TOEFL) will also be required. - 5.
+- f.
+Upper-Level Science, 3 credits: Any 200-level or above biology course.
+Suggested courses include: Advanced General Biology, Microbiology, Genetics, Cellular Physiology, Cognitive Neuroscience, Zoology, Biochemistry, Exercise Physiology, and/or Pathophysiology. - i.
+Physics: Any 100-level course - g.
+Kinesiology or Biomechanics, 3 credits: An introductory biomechanics or kinesiology course.
+Suggested courses include: Applied Kinesiology, Kinetic Anatomy, and Motor Learning courses are also accepted. - 3.
 All applicants must also submit two letters of recommendation through the Occupational Therapy Centralized Application System (OTCAS).
 These letters are required from: - a.
-A professor, teacher, academic advisor or someone who is familiar with scholastic performance - b.
-A person who supervised observation experiences or someone who is familiar with professional work capacity, dependability, and commitment. - 6.
+A professor, teacher, academic advisor or someone who is familiar with scholastic performance. - b.
+A person who supervised observation experiences or someone who is familiar with professional work capacity, dependability, and commitment. - 4.
 Each applicant must complete a minimum of 50 hours of occupational therapy-related experience or observation of at least two different settings or populations.
 It is strongly recommended, but not required, that a portion of the hours include observation with an occupational therapist.
-For the 2020-21 (Class of 2024) admission cycle, the admissions committee will accept a variety of virtual and other experiences to meet the shadowing requirement, due to restrictions related to the COVID-19 public health crisis.
+For the 2021-22 (Class of 2025) admission cycle, the admissions committee will accept a variety of virtual and other experiences to meet the shadowing requirement, due to restrictions related to the COVID-19 public health crisis.
 See the program website for details.